 Ethical questions that demand practical moral judgment are raised at the personal, family, local, wider community, national and global level.
 Family, community and traditional connections tie people together and provide an ethical background to guide what individuals choose to do, approving of some choices and disapproving of others.
 This ethical background is enmeshed with the dominant religious and philosophical traditions of the times within a culture at a certain point in time.
 In this unit students examine in detail various methods of ethical decision-making, focusing on at least two religious traditions and their related philosophical traditions.
 Students also explore ethical issues in societies where multiple worldviews coexist, in the light of these investigations.

-Year 7 Year 8 Year 9 Year 10 Year 11 Year 12 Religion Religion 7 Religion & Society Unit 2 Religion & Society Unit 3&4 Religion 7 Religion 8 Religion Text &Traditions Unit 2 nengion o Religion 9 & Society Unit 1 Religion & Society Unit 3&4 Acceleration Text & Traditions Unit 3&4 Acceleration
+Year 7 Year 8 Year 9 Year 10 Year 11 Year 12 Religion Religion 7 Religion 8 Religion 9 Religion & Society Religion & Society Unit 2 Religion & Society Unit 1 Religion & Society Unit 3&4 Acceleration Unit 3&4